codata/drum-constants/nist/README.md

 This is used during the allascii file processing to assign identifiers to the quantities.
 These may need adjustments when future versions are released.

-Note that the indentifers are case sensitive as two entries share a similar identifier (`Ae` and `ae`).
+Note that the identifers are case sensitive as two entries share a similar identifier (`Ae` and `ae`).
 This is normal behaviour anyway.